siduction/sidu-manual/data/en/0003-help_en.md

 $ siduction-irc
 ~~~

-to start *irssi*.
+to start irssi.

 Instructions for using a different client (weechat in the example):
-First, make sure that WeeChat is installed by looking for the weechat entry in the menu.
+First, make sure that weechat is installed by looking for the weechat entry in the menu.
 If this is not available:

 ~~~
 # apt update